rsksmart/devportal-1.0/rif/rns/specs/resolvers.md

 - `node`: the namehash of the domain to query for.
 - Returns a machine-readable multicodec representation of the content address.
 The format is specified as follows: `<protoCode uvarint><value []byte>`.

-> protoCodes and their meanings are specified in the [multiformats/multicodec](https://github.com/multiformats/multicodec) repository.
+> `protoCode`s and their meanings are specified in the [multiformats/multicodec](https://github.com/multiformats/multicodec) repository.

 When updated emits: